smucclaw/documentation/docs/developers-installation-webtool.rst

 This sets you up with ``vue-small``, which is a copy of ``vue-big``, which is a copy of the ``vue-pure-pdpa repo``.

-``vue-small`` takes up a bit less space, by taking advantage of symlinks to reuse existing files that don't change across copies.
+``vue-small`` takes up less space by taking advantage of symlinks to reuse existing files that don't change across copies.

 This becomes valuable because ``v8k`` later rsyncs ``vue-small`` to ``vue-01``, ``vue-02``, and so on, at runtime.
 This rsync happens when we're trying to hurry: the end-user could click on the "vue web app" link at any time, so we want to bring up the vue web app as fast as possible.